Vinctor/Tips/bintray/README.md

-## in the library which will up to bintray
+## in the library which will upload to bintray
 apply plugin: 'bintray-release'

     publish {